 The 2019 Parksville Panters Fall Classic Senior Hockey Tournament

-scheduled to participate!
-Our 26-team lineup consists of six
+to participate!
+Our 25-team lineup consists of six 60+ teams,

-the limited underage allowance to the 60+ division - up to
+limited underage allowance to the 60+ division - up to three players

 end of July.
 If there are any errors in the information posted

-travel challenges (i.e. ferry boat arrival and departure
+challenges (i.e. ferry boat arrival and departure times, two hour

-hour drive times, catching late afternoon flights on day
+drive times, catching late afternoon flights on day 3, later afternoon

-3, later afternoon games for teams with players still in
+games for teams with players still in the 9 to 5 workforce, etc.).

-etc.).
-As in the past, we will do our best to accommodate
+As in the past, we will do our best to accommodate these requests

-once the schedule is posted on the web site, it would be
+is posted on the web site, it would be appreciated if requests

 If you have not already done so, please insure that you submit